Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/game-guides/fivem.md

 ## Housekeeping

 For this guide to be followed through step-by-step, you will have to first set up Windows file extenions to be properly viewed.
-You can get the information for setting up Windows file extensions to be viewed by following this our guide for [enabling Windows file extensions](https://guides.martysmods.com/docs/additional-guides/enabling-windows-file-extensions/)!
+In order to see file extensions properly, follow our guide for [enabling Windows file extensions](https://guides.martysmods.com/docs/additional-guides/enabling-windows-file-extensions/)!

 ---